samuelmcmanus819/chrome-ai-playground/README.md

-# Chrome AI Playground
+# Chrome AI Rewriter Multitool

-Welcome to the **Chrome AI Playground**!
+Welcome to the **Chrome AI Rewriter Multitool**!
 This repository demonstrates the use of Chrome's experimental features to run AI models locally within the browser with a Chrome extension.
 Leverage cutting-edge technology to explore the potential of in-browser AI without relying on server-side computation.

 ## Features